crossz/tweak_web_gatsby/content/updates/eng-take2-health-x.md

 ![](../images/pcw_20210405_0857_min.jpg)

-Kong Pik Wai (Sherie) is the first Hong Kong female jockey.
+Kong Pik Wai (Sherie) is the The World’s First Chinese Female Jockey.
 She started training in riding school at the age of 16 and debuted a year after.
 She won her first race at the age of 19 and has won a total of 11 races in her five-year career.

 <br/>